sylvainwhite/sylvain-white-dev/_posts/2020-12-02-unicodeUtf8.md

             * UTF-8 is used by 95.9% of all the websites as of December 2nd 2020 [[web](https://w3techs.com/technologies/overview/character_encoding){:target="_blank"}]
             * UTF-8 was designed to be backward compatible with ASCII
                 * It means the first 128 characters of UTF-8 map exactly to ASCII
-                * It was essantial since ASCII was widespread when UTF-8 was introduced
+                * It was essential since ASCII was widespread when UTF-8 was introduced
             * To decode UTF-8, follow the marker bit patterns

             | **Bit pattern inside byte** | **Meaning** |